cfengine/documentation/examples/tutorials/integrating-alerts-with-ticketing-systems.markdown

 3. Click save to allow the script to be used when creating alerts.

-## Create a new alert and associate the Custom action script
+## Create a new alert and associate the custom action script

 1. Log into the Mission Portal of CFEngine, click the Dashboard tab.